The Tarot is a philosophical system aimed at developing consciousness and finding balance.

 Jung held that, in addition to our own personal (un)consciousness, that develops through our own experience, we are also shaped for a large part by what he called 'the collective unconscious'.
-An area where unconscious universal patterns of thoughts and emotions are stored.
+An area where humanity's unconscious universal patterns of thoughts and emotions are stored.
 Wether we are conscious of it or not, we are all part of the collective and affected by it.
 He called the patterns he discovered in this field 'archetypes'.
 Archetypes are possibilities or tendencies we have for developing in a certain way.
 They express themselves in images and symbols that can be found in our dreams, fairy tales, and myths, and they are often described in world religions.

 According to Jung, by studying archetypes we can get to know ourselves better because we recognize in them our own hopes, aspirations, and fears.
 He considered an archetype to be a 'bridge' between the unconscious (and the collective unconscious) and the conscious mind.
 An aid in bringing the knowledge stored in our subconscious to the surface and integrating it into our consciousness.

 Neurological research has shown that our subconscious speaks the language of symbols and images - such as those in dreams - and does not read or recognize words.